AlibabaCloudDocs/alikafka/intl.en-US/API reference/Tags/TagResources.md

 # TagResources

-Binds a tag to a resource.
+Attaches a tag to a resource.

 ## Debugging